MattSebahar/lazy-journals/README.md

 - Wellbeing upkeep to keep motivation

 ## Stack & Architechture
 This framework is focused on the AI aspect, with modern UI componenets for a responsive and clean appearance.
+Everything done will be within a docker container to provide a easy working environment for the variety of services.
+Additionally, with a cloud focus, development in such an environment allows for the stack to mimic the cloud and thus be easily migrated.

 ### Frontend - React
 The frontend will be built entirely on react as it is incredibly popular and easy to improve.
 This framework offers others the chance to customize, and provides integration with many AI frameworks and efficient backends.